 Must-Bring Essentials

-These are the most important items for the trek, especially for permits, checkpoints, high altitude, and changing weather.
+These are the most important items for permits, checkpoints, high altitude, changing weather, and Machu Picchu entry.

 What to Wear

 Dress in comfortable hiking layers.
-You will move from cold high-altitude areas to warmer valleys and cloud forest, so avoid heavy single layers and choose clothing you can easily add or remove.
+You will move from cold high-altitude areas to warmer valleys and cloud forest, so choose clothing you can easily add or remove.

 Daypack Checklist

-Your daypack should be light but complete.
-Bring what you need during the hiking day, because your duffel bag will not be accessible until you reach camp or the hotel.
+Keep your daypack light but complete.
+You will not have access to your duffel bag until you reach camp or the hotel.

 Duffel Bag Checklist

-Your duffel bag is for your overnight items, extra clothes, toiletries, and personal camping gear.
-Please keep it within the 7 kg / 15 lb limit so the mule and horse support team can work safely and comfortably.
+Your duffel bag is for overnight items, extra clothes, toiletries, and personal camping gear.
+Please keep it within the 7 kg / 15 lb limit.

 We Provide

-We include the main trekking logistics so you can focus on the experience: camping equipment, meals, support staff, transportation, hotels, train service, and safety equipment as listed in the tour inclusions.
+We include the main trekking logistics: camping equipment, meals, support staff, transportation, hotels, train service, and safety equipment as listed in the tour inclusions.

 Optional Rentals and Upgrades